Polanco homers twice to power Pirates past Cubs 6-1 - Philly

 Kyle Schwarber homered, doubled and singled for three of the Cubs' seven hits.
 Chicago's Ian Happ had his first two-hit game this season.

-Williams (3-0) was a touch better than Chicago starter Kyle Hendricks (0-1) in what began as a pitchers' duel following Chicago's 13-5 rout of Pittsburgh on Wednesday night.
+Hendricks allowed two runs and five hits and struck out seven through six innings, and rebounded after allowing four runs in five innings in a no-decision at Milwaukee last Friday.

-Hendricks allowed two runs and five hits and struck out seven through six innings as he rebounded after allowing four runs in five innings in a no-decision at Milwaukee last Friday.
+"Kyle hung in there pretty good and he didn't have his best stuff," manager Joe Maddon said.

-Pittsburgh's Michael Feliz, George Kontos and Felipe Vazquez each pitched a scoreless inning in relief.
+"It was just one of those ... a couple of bad pitches and didn't get away with it," said Hendricks, who allowed solo shots by Polanco and Frazier, "but overall the fastball command has to get better."

 Javier Baez went 0-for-4 after homering twice on both Tuesday and Wednesday.
 Chicago's high-energy infielder became the first Cub with consecutive multi-homer games since Alfonso Soriano in May 2008.